 \paragraph{Multimodal Learning} Multimodal learning has attracted lots of attention in recent years.
-The multimodal deep learning systems enable leveraging data from multiple modalities, such as image \cite{bain2021frozen,ye2019cross}, video \cite{nagrani2021attention,bain2021frozen}, sensors \cite{islam2022mumu,caesar2020nuscenes}, etc., hence providing better performance than single-modal data.
-One of the first designs in multimodal deep learning was fusion \cite{potamianos2003recent,wollmer2010context} that fuses representations from different layers of multiple modalities in various ways, such as concatenation, multiplication, or weighted sum.
+The multimodal deep learning systems enable leveraging data from multiple modalities, such as image \citep{bain2021frozen,ye2019cross}, video \citep{nagrani2021attention,bain2021frozen}, sensors \citep{islam2022mumu,caesar2020nuscenes}, etc., hence providing better performance than unimodal data.
+One of the first designs in multimodal deep learning was fusion \citep{potamianos2003recent,wollmer2010context} that fuses representations from different layers of multiple modalities in various ways, such as concatenation, multiplication, or weighted sum.
 However, these works still face misalignment in different fusion levels.
-In recent years, researchers have proposed different model architectures for multimodal applications such as co-attention \cite{lu2016hierarchical} for VQA tasks \cite{kumar2020mcqa}, and various types of transformers for language-video tasks~\cite{sun2019videobert}.
-In terms of the encoder-decoder framework, \cite{ngiam2011multimodal} proposed the autoencoders for audio and visual data.
-Another popular approach is DCCA \cite{andrew2013deep}, which is a combination of canonical correlation analysis (CCA) and autoencoders to fuse multimodal representations in the feature subspace.
+In recent years, researchers have proposed different model architectures for multimodal applications such as co-attention \citep{lu2016hierarchical} for VQA tasks \citep{kumar2020mcqa}, and various types of transformers for language-video tasks~\citep{sun2019videobert}.
+In terms of the encoder-decoder framework, \citep{ngiam2011multimodal} proposed the autoencoders for audio and visual data.
+Another popular approach is DCCA \citep{andrew2013deep}, which is a combination of canonical correlation analysis (CCA) and autoencoders to fuse multimodal representations in the feature subspace.

-Emerging multimodal FL works \cite{xiong2022unified,zhao2022multimodal} motivate us to initiate the novel design of a knowledge transfer scheme in multimodal FL.
-In this work, the generalized encoders could alternatively be built from personalized encoders by the joint multimodal embedding knowledge transfer.
-As a result, the well-generalized encoder helps to strengthen the performance of downstream supervised tasks.
+CreamFL~\citep{yu2023multimodal} is the first KD-based multimodal FL framework that adopts a contrastive-based method for representation aggregation and incoporates separate representations contrastive for each modality during the local training process.
+However, CreamFL works under a supervised setting, which may challenges the scarcity of training data and public data due to the high label annotation cost.
+Emerging multimodal FL works \citep{xiong2022unified,zhao2022multimodal} motivate us to initiate the novel design of a knowledge transfer scheme in multimodal FL.
+Our FedMEKT operates in a semi-supervised setting and performs the upstream and downstream knowledge transfer mechanisms.
+As a result, the global encoders could be built from local encoders by the joint multimodal embedding knowledge transfer and strengthen the performance of supervised tasks.
+In reverse, the local encoders utilize the embedding knowledge from the global encoder for enhancing their local learning ability.
 In the following section, we present our proposed Federated Multimodal Embedding Knowledge Transfer scheme and algorithm.